Karine Jean-Pierre to become White House press secretary, the first Black and out LGBTQ person in the role - Local News 8

 Psaki’s departure is unsurprising, given she had been public about her plan to leave after one year on the job.
 Several names had been under consideration to replace her, including Pentagon spokesman John Kirby, who has become a visible face of the administration in briefings and on cable television since Russia launched its invasion of Ukraine.

-Psaki on Twitter said she was “grateful” to Biden and first lady Jill Biden, and described Jean-Pierre as a “remarkable woman.”
+She added: “She will be the first black woman, the first out LGBTQ+ person to serve in this role, which is amazing because representation matters and she is going to, she will give a voice to so many and allow and show so many what is truly possible when you work hard, and dream big and that matters, and … we should celebrate that.”

-“Representation matters and she will give a voice to many, but also make many dream big about what is truly possible,” Psaki wrote.
+Psaki also elaborated on Jean-Pierre’s career up, describing her as a “remarkable” person with “decades of experience.”

-Psaki added, “I can’t wait to see her shine as she brings her own style, brilliance and grace to the podium.”
+“I just can’t wait to see her shine at the podium.
+So congratulations, and I can’t wait to see you bring your own style, and brilliance, to this job, ” Psaki said.

 Close Biden adviser returns to White House